Yoav666s/dnd-wiki/_pages/reckonfall.md

 | Invocation | +3 | A powerful spell that costs a Stamina point. |
 | Sorcery | +4 | An advanced spell that can only be cast once between Rests. |

+# Adversarial Effects
+When you cast a spell with a negative effect on an unwilling (or unknowing) creature, that creature must succeed a Magic check to resist the effect.
+It can roll a Competence Die only if it is competent with the Magic skill.

+The exception to this is is spells which explicitly state that you make an attack.
+In that case, you make a Magic check with difficulty based on the opponent's DR.

 # Jinxes
 The following is a list of Jinxes.